-The Audit and Risk Committee is responsible for exercising due diligence on matters related to but not limited to the internal control environment; regulatory, underwriting, and claims compliance audits and internal audits; accounting policy and practice; work of the Actuary; work of external auditors; and the Association's overall enterprise risk management ("ERM").
-ERM encompasses the processes undertaken by the Association to identify, measure, monitor, and report on risks with respect to each of the insurance pools under management.
-The overall objective of ERM for the Association is to establish a consistent and sustainable approach for risk management that is integrated and aligned with the strategic management processes of the Association, allowing for the proactive management of risk.
+The Audit and Risk Committee is responsible for exercising due diligence on matters related to but not limited to the internal control environment; regulatory, underwriting, and claims compliance audits, and internal audits; accounting policy and practice; work of the Actuary; work of external auditors; and the Association's overall ERM.
+ERM encompasses the processes undertaken by the Association to identify, measure, monitor, and report on risks and their impact on the Association's objectives.
+The overall objective of ERM for the Association is to establish a consistent and sustainable approach for risk management that is integrated and aligned with the strategic management processes of the Association, allowing for the proactive management of risk to the Association's objectives.
 The committee recommends the appointment of the Independent Auditor to the membership when required.
-The committee's responsibilities with respect to ERM include monitoring major risk exposures and emerging risks, annually reviewing the Association's overall ERM framework and the effectiveness of these processes, and, where appropriate, reviewing and addressing management's corrective actions for deficiencies, including communication about escalating risk, crisis preparedness, and recovery plans.
+The committee's responsibilities with respect to ERM include monitoring major risk exposures and emerging risks, annually reviewing the Association's overall ERM framework and the effectiveness of these processes, and, when appropriate, reviewing and addressing management's corrective actions for deficiencies, including communication about escalating risk, crisis preparedness, and recovery plans.

-The Governance and Human Resources Committee is responsible for key aspects of corporate governance, including making recommendations regarding the selection and appointment of the Chair of the Board and Deputy Chair of the Board, nominating persons for election or appointment to the Board, and the appointment of committee members where approval of the Board is not specifically required.
-It considers and approves performance plans and compensation arrangements with respect to executive management, and considers and approves human resources policies for the Association.
+The Governance and Human Resources Committee is responsible for key aspects of corporate governance, including making recommendations regarding the selection and appointment of the Chair of the Board and Deputy Chair of the Board, nominating persons for election or appointment to the Board, and appointing committee members where approval of the Board is not specifically required.
+The committee considers and approves performance plans and compensation arrangements with respect to executive management, and considers and approves human resources policies for the Association.

-The Association's management benefits from the input of the following Advisory Committees:
+The Association's management benefits from the input of the following Advisory Committees.